 Craig Patrick Builds a Champion

-Patrick’s first trade as Penguins GM didn’t alter the franchise trajectory, but it was a six-player deal which made headlines.
+Patrick’s first trade as Pittsburgh Penguins GM didn’t alter the franchise trajectory, but it was a six-player deal that made headlines.
 In January 1990, Patrick shipped high-scoring Dan Quinn, Dave Capuano, and Andrew McBain to Vancouver for gritty defenseman Rod Buskas, Tony Tanti, and Barry Pederson.

 He was just getting warmed up.
 Mario Lemieux’s serious back injury hamstrung the 1989-90 Penguins and they were not yet Stanley Cup contenders.
 Patrick changed that beginning in the summer of 1990.